-Figure 3ICES subareas 1 and 2.
+Figure 3 ICES subareas 1 and 2.
 Fishing effort (1000 kW hours-at-sea) in 2014-2018 for the six main countries fishing in the ecoregion.
 For vessels over 15 m in length only.
 The remaining countries are aggregated and displayed as "other".
-There is no Norwegian data for 2018.
-Data are missing for the Russian fleet.
+Data are missing for the Russian fleet, and for the Norwegian fleet in 2018.